davidthings/mocad/tutorial/tutorial.md

 ## Step 2

-Adding the positions to the part definitions
+The positions and parts go together.
+So it makes sense to add the position definitions to the part definitions.

+We can do this as follows: create an array of positions, then create a function to return requested positions.

 ```
 body6Positions = [